-The faculty and staff are selected by the principal in consultation with a Pastor Administrated Parish School, or the Superintendent of a Diocesan Administered Parish School.
+The faculty and staff are selected by the principal in consultation with the Superintendent of a Diocesan Administered Parish School.
 A directory of faculty and staff may be found on the school website.

 CATHOLIC SCHOOL ADVISORY COUNCIL

 The local Catholic School Advisory Council consists of the superintendent, principal, and eight to twelve members of the school or parish community, including a parent club officer and a rotating faculty representative.
 The Advisory Council works interactively with the principal to fulfill the Council's advisory consultative responsibilities regarding the school's Catholic Identity, parent engagement, strategic planning, facilities, marketing, and development activities; its role is collaborative and advisory only.